CheckMateIO/shield/README.md

 2. `export VAULT_TOKEN=YOUR_VAULT_AUTH_TOKEN`

 ## Usage
-Shield will store environment variables as a hash of values based on your environment and the name of your app.
+Shield-Vault will store environment variables as a hash of values based on your environment and the name of your app.
 By default the environment is "development" but can be overriden with the `--environment` flag.
 The name of your app is taken from your current working directory or by specifying it with the `--app` flag.

 #### Add an environment variable
-`shield add <key> <value>`
+`shield-vault add <key> <value>`

 #### Update an environment variable
-`shield update <key> <value>`
+`shield-vault update <key> <value>`

 #### Remove an environment variable
-`shield remove <key> <value>`
+`shield-vault remove <key> <value>`

 #### Fetch all environment variables and update your .env file
-`shield fetch`
+`shield-vault fetch`

 #### Environment Flag
 By default, all commands use the "development" environment.
 You can specify another environment with the `--environment` flag.

-`shield fetch --environment=production` will fetch your production environment variables and update your `.env.production` file.
+`shield-vault fetch --environment=production` will fetch your production environment variables and update your `.env.production` file.

 #### App flag
 By default, all commands use your current working directory as the app name.
 If for some reason you need to override this, you can do so with the `--app` flag.

-`shield fetch --app=seabiscuit` will fetch the environment variables namespaced under the seabiscuit app.
+`shield-vault fetch --app=seabiscuit` will fetch the environment variables namespaced under the seabiscuit app.

 #### .env files
-Shield assumes you are using a tool like [dotenv](https://github.com/bkeepers/dotenv) or [Ember-cli-dotenv](https://github.com/fivetanley/ember-cli-dotenv) to load environment variables in your app as the `fetch` command will create/update the appropriate .env file.
+Shield-Vault assumes you are using a tool like [dotenv](https://github.com/bkeepers/dotenv) or [Ember-cli-dotenv](https://github.com/fivetanley/ember-cli-dotenv) to load environment variables in your app as the `fetch` command will create/update the appropriate .env file.
 For example, if pass the `--environment=production` flag, it'll update the `.env.production` file.

 ## Development